Energy in Jordan: Nuclear

-Renewable
+Renewables

 The National Energy Strategy includes ambitious targets to increase the contribution of renewable energy sources to the national energy supply.
 The share of renewable energy in the total energy mix is anticipated to reach 7% by 2015 and 10% by 2020.
 The government is looking to generate 30–50 MW of biomass by 2020.
 By November 2014 Jordan had 10 MW of installed capacity from renewable energy, and had over 15 renewable energy power plants in progress to be completed by the end of 2015, raising the installed capacity to 500 MW, representing 14% of the overall installed capacity.

 Solar

 Jordan lies within the solar belt of the world with average solar radiation ranging between 5 and 7 kilowatt-hour (kWh) per square metre.
 Decentralized generation from photovoltaic systems in rural and remote villages is currently used for lighting, water pumping and other social services of up to 1000 kW of peak capacity.
 In addition, about 15% of all households are equipped with solar water heating systems.
 In May 2012, a 280 kW solar electricity system was inaugurated to be used at El Hassan Science City.

-As per the Energy Master Plan, 30 percent of all households are expected to be equipped with solar water heating system by the year 2020.
-The government is hoping to construct the first concentrated solar power (CSP) demonstration project in the short to medium term and is considering Aqaba and the south-eastern region for this purpose.
+As per the Energy Master Plan, 30 percent of all households are expected to be equipped with solar water heating system by 2020.
+The government had hoped to construct the first concentrated solar power (CSP) demonstration project.
 It is also planning to have solar desalination plant.
 According to the national strategy the planned installed capacity will amount to 300–600 MW consisting of CSP, PV and hybrid systems by 2020.